microbit-foundation/pxt-microbit-ml-runner/README.md

   shake, circle and still.
 - 2: This will include the Keras ADL model converted with ML4F.
-  This model is too large and might not fit in normal builds without excluding the BLE SoftDevice, so it's usage is discouraged.
+  This model is too large and might not fit in normal builds without excluding the BLE SoftDevice, so its usage is discouraged.
   Classes: Jumping, Running, Standing, Walking

 ```json